Customer Support

 Machine Jump or Drift

-Home-use vibration plates are light weight, and not attached to the floor.
+Home-use vibration plates are light weight.
 If your body weight is not on the machine, the vibration force can overcome the machine weight and cause the machine to jump or drift on the floor.

 It is recommended to use your vibration plate on a carpeted floor.
 The carpet provides some buffer and friction that can prevent the machine from jumping or drifting.

-The video below demonstrates how a pivotal oscillation plate starts to jump when the frequency reaches a certain value when there is no user standing on it.
+The video below demonstrates how a pivotal oscillation plate (VT027) without a user on it starts to jump when the frequency reaches a certain value.

 pivotal oscillation plate jumping on the floor

-Always keep your body on the machine when it is running.
+Always keep your body on your vibration plate when it is running.
 Your body weight will prevent your vibration plate from jumping or drifting.

 Vibration Noise